 Funds will be used to increase public awareness of traffic safety issues and implement statewide public information initiatives to engage the general public as well as specific segments of the population.
 Funds will also support priority programs with printed materials, educational items, media campaigns, and special events.
-A new DHTS Safety Cruiser, outfitted with interactive, state-of-the art technology, is planned for FY 2011.
-The Cruiser will travel throughout the state bringing traffic safety information to thousands of citizens on a year-round basis.

 Traffic safety awareness campaigns focusing on child passenger safety and teen driving will continue to be implemented.
 The child passenger safety campaign, Buckle Up - Everyone, Every Ride, will encourage parents, grandparents and caregivers to secure children in the appropriate child safety seat, with a strong emphasis on booster-seat age children.
 Don't Drive Stupid, a social marketing campaign aimed at teen drivers, will continue to emphasize the dangers of driving when distracted, impaired, unbuckled or in an aggressive manner.
-DHTS will continue its partnership with the New Jersey State Inter-Scholastic Athletic Association to further engage athletes, coaches, parents, and fans with the Don't Drive Stupid message and materials on teen driving and the importance of adhering to the GDL law.
 Funds will also be used to educate both motorists and pedestrians, through its Hang Up, Just Drive program, that talking on a cell phone or texting is distracting and dangerous.
-Motorists and pedestrians will continue to be educated about the new pedestrian law through the distribution of palm cards that outline the changes as well as the penalties for failing to comply whether a motorist or pedestrian.
+Motorists and pedestrians will continue to be educated about the pedestrian law through the distribution of palm cards that outline the changes as well as the penalties for failing to comply whether a motorist or pedestrian.